replicatedhq/replicated-docs/docs/enterprise/troubleshooting-an-app.md

 ## Generating a Bundle Using the CLI

 You can generate a support bundle using the command line (CLI) instead of the admin console.
 For example, the admin console might not be available if you are using a Kubernetes installer (embedded installer) and the installation fails.
 Or perhaps you need to use a more recent version of the support-bundle plugin than what is embedded in the admin console.

+After you install or update the support-bundle plugin, generate a support bundle using one of the following methods, depending on your environment or situation.

 ### Install the support-bundle Plugin {#plugin}